kaliypsocraft/something-awesome/REPORT.md

 - Set aside time to be cognizant of *how to* solve a problem rather than diving straight in.
 - Be mindful and intentional in everything I do and be methodical in my thinking
 ## Week 6
+ ### What I did?

+  ### What I need to improve?
+-
+  ### How to fix errors?
+- Given a deadline of approximately 14 days.
+I need to conduct approximately 8-10 exercises a day.
+Since there is five challenge types, it would be wise to conduct one-two exercises per challenge-type a day.
+- The end-state of this is that I will be finished within a week.
+This will enable me another week to edit and flesh out the responses.
+I will give myself 30 minutes per challenge.
+Therefore at the very least it will be 3 - 5 hours of work per day.
+- Break this up into 2-3 deep work blocks.

 ## Week 7